-The sanitary condition of the Indians for the past year has been remarkably good, not withstanding the fact that we were compelled to dispense with the services of our regular physician.
-We have, however, been fortunate in securing the services of a sister, who has, in addition to her duties as teacher, kindly dispensed medicines to the sick with the most gratifying success.

-physician.
-We have, however, been fortunate in securing the services of a sister, who his, in addition to her duties as teacher, kindly dispensed medicines to the sick with the most gratifying auccess.
+The sanitary condition of the Indians for the past year has been remarkably good, not-withstanding the fact that we were compelled to dispense with the services of our regular physician.
+We have, however, been fortunate in acturing the services of a sixter, who has, in addition to her duties as teacher, kindly dispensed medicines to the sick with the most gratiphysiciam.
+We have, however, been fortunate in securing the services of a sister, who has, in addition to her dufies as foncher, kindly dispensed medicines to the sick with the most gratifying success.

-The school is in a very prosperous condition under the efficient management of Sister Mary, superior, and three assistants, two of whom are paid by the Department.
-The Indian children are advancing rapidly in their studies, and a marked improvement is noticeable in their manners and dress.
-The average attendance willpreach about 50; many are becoming quite proficient in their studies and eager to acquire greater knowledge.
+The school is in a very prosperous condition under the efficient management of Sister Mary, superior, and three assectants, two of whom are paid by the Department.
+The Indian children are advancing rapidly in their studies, and a marked improvement is nobleable in their manners and dress.
+The average attendance will(reach about 50 ; namy are becoming quite proficient in their studies and eager to acquire greater knowledge.

-We have now in course of construction a "bearing house" for the school, which, when completed, will furnish comfortable quarters for all those desiring to avail themselves of the privilege of the school.
-The building is a frame structure, 30 by 70 feet, two stories high, with two wings 24 by 68 feet each, and is being built at the joint expense of the Department and church, the former furnishing the material and the latter the mechanical labor.
+We have now in course of constructions at 'Hearing-house' for the school; which, when completed, will furnish confortable quarters for all those desiring to avail themselves of the privilege of the school.
+The huilding is a frame structure, 23 by 70 feet, two stories high, with two wings 24 by 65 test each, and is being built at the joint expense of the Department and church, the former furnishing the material and the Inter the mechanical labor.

-During the mouth of August a delegation of the Salmon River and Nestucca Indians from the mouth of Salmon River visited this agency and expressed an earnest desire to become attached to and form a part of the Grand Roude agency, giving as their reasons the close proximity of their present location to this agency; a being only some 20 miles distant and having a good wagon-road, while to reach the beadquarters of the Siletz agency they are compelled to travel by land some 8 or 10 miles, then to by water some 50 miles up the Siletz River, requiring from three to four days to make the round trip, while they can reach the headquarters of this agency and return to their homes by land in one day.
-These Indians to a great extent were enabled to subsist during the past where by the assistance I was able to render them and the charity of the Indians of this agency, and the coming winter will find them equally as destitute, as the Government has failed to failfi and unless some funds can be secured with which to purchase food for these and some of the old and indigent of this agency, they will suffer greatly during the coming winter.
+During the mouth of August a delegation of the Salmon River and Kestneen Indians from the mouth of Salmon River yisited this agency at expressed an express claim carnest desire to become attached to and form a part of the Grana Route agency, giving as their reasons the class proximity of their present beaction to this agency at the Salmon 30 miles agency they are compelled to travel by land acone Ser 10 miles, thereto by water some 50 miles distant and laving a good wagourread, while to zeach the headquarters of the Silots agency they are compelled to travel by land acone Ser 10 miles the next the travel by the assistance I was able to render them and the charity of the Indians of this sequery, and the coming winter will find them equally as declinate, and return to their house by land in one day.
+These Indians to great extent were eachled to subsist during the past winter by the assistance I was able to render them and the charity of the Indians of and unless some funds can be secured with which to purchase food for these and some of the old and indigent of this agency, they will suffer greatly during the coming winter.